plasma-group/pigi/packages/docs/src/spec/src/03-client/transaction-generation.rst

    const witness = abi.encode(['bytes'], [signature])
    const signedTransaction = unsignedTransaction + witness

-We now have a correctly formed transaction that can be sent to the operator for inclusion in block 123.
+We now have a correctly formed transaction that can be sent to the operator for inclusion.

 .. _`Ethereum contract ABI`: TODO